VladislavTitov/snake/README.md

-# snake
+# Snake
 by
-* Nurullina Liya
+* Nurullina Liia
 * Titov Vlad
 ---
-The "**snake**" is a classic game implemented on Haskell.
-There is a _snake_ who slither on game field.
-It can _eat_ food random spawning on game field.
-You can control snake by saying where must go.
-It realizes by clicking on arrows _Up_, _Down_, _Right_, _Left_.
-Game will has over when snake will bump to its own tail or to any wall of room.
-Click _p_ for pause and s for unpausing.
-Click _esc_ for exit game.
+The classic game implemented on Haskell.
+There is a _snake_ which slithers on the game field.
+* The goal is to grow the snake as much as possible by eating the food
+* Pieces of the food randomly spawned on the field
+* Use _Up_, _Down_, _Right_, _Left_ buttons to control the snake.
+Click the one rapidly to make the snake faster
+* Game will be over when the snake bumps into its own tail or any wall
+* Click _"p"_ to pause the game and _"s"_ to un-pause or to restart the game in case you have failed
+* Click _esc_ to exit the game.

-## Build
+#### Build
-To build project you should type `stack build`.
-To run project type `stack run`.
-That's all!)
+* Use `stack build` to build the project.
+* Use `stack run` to run it.
+Enjoy! :)